What Is an Origination Fee?

 Planning to buy a house?
 Learn what an origination fee on a mortgage is and how much it costs.
 Plus, find out about other closing expenses.

-Mortgage underwriting is the behind-the-scenes review of an applicant’s financial information and credit history to determine their qualification for a mortgage loan.
-Underwriting takes anywhere from several days to several weeks; once it’s complete and you’re cleared to close, you’re just days away from owning a new home.
+Underwriting takes anywhere from several days to several weeks.
+Once it’s complete and you’re cleared to close, you’re just days away from owning a new home.
+Below, learn more about how the mortgage underwriting process works and what underwriters look for.

-When you apply for a mortgage, your main contact is a loan officer.
-Their job is to help facilitate the loan process and act as a go-between for you and your mortgage lender.
+When you apply for a mortgage, the loan underwriter acts behind the scenes to help the lender determine whether to approve your loan.
+You’ll probably never meet the underwriter in person.
+Instead, they’ll ask the loan officer to relay any questions they have for you.
+The loan officer’s job is to help facilitate the loan process and act as a go-between for you and your mortgage lender.
 They can answer any questions you have about your loan application and ensure you’ve supplied the proper documentation to the underwriter.

-Underwriting involves multiple considerations, including the borrower’s credit history, income, assets and debt, and the home's value.
-The underwriting process is primarily focused on assessing a borrower’s "3 C’s": credit, capacity and collateral.
+Underwriting involves multiple considerations, including the borrower’s credit history, income, assets, debt and employment history, along with the home's value.
+The underwriting process is primarily focused on assessing:

-To predict your ability to repay the loan, the underwriter analyzes factors like your income, debts and assets.
-They use this data to calculate your debt-to-income ratio, which is your total monthly debt payments divided by your gross monthly income.
-Most lenders are looking for a DTI of 36% or lower for a conventional mortgage loan.
+An underwriter looks at documents like your W-2s, tax returns, bank statements, pay stubs and investment account statements to analyze factors like your income, debts and assets.
+They use this data to calculate your debt-to-income (DTI) ratio, which is your total monthly debt payments divided by your gross monthly income.

 At some point, the lender may ask you to write a letter explaining something in your financial details, like a negative mark on your credit report or a gap in your employment history.
-Just because you are asked for one of these explanation letters doesn’t mean you’re going to be denied loan approval.
+Just because you’re asked for one of these explanation letters doesn’t mean you’re going to be denied loan approval.

 Even if you receive preapproval early in the process, it doesn’t mean your loan will ultimately be approved.
 The underwriter has to be satisfied with the appraisal, the title search results and your financial information.
 As long as you meet the credit, capacity and collateral requirements, you’ll receive a verified approval before closing.
 Once you’re approved, the funds will be yours to transfer to the seller at closing.